umasreeram/fraud-detection-page.github.io/README.md

 Random forest is identical to bagging decision tree except it adds additional randomness to the model.
 While splitting a node, instead of searching for the most important feature among all features, it searches for the best feature among a random subset of features.
 Therefore, in random forest, only a random subset of the features is taken into consideration by the algorithm for splitting a node.
 This results in a wide diversity that generally results in a better model.

-In this project, we implemented random forest using the sklearn library "RandomForestClassifier" function.
-Although there are many hyperparameters that can be tuned in random forest, for the interest of time, we only focused on the main ones what can affect model performance significantly.
-See Table 4.

-Random Forest was implemented on both X1 and X2 dataset.
-Refer to Table 3 for more details on different dataset.
+We implemented random forest using RandomForestClassifier in the sklearn library, on both X1 and X2 dataset.
 We observed that random forest performed on X1 slightly better than on X2 dataset with AUC-ROC score of *0.955* and *0.947* respectively.
 This was as expected since X1 has more features than X2, resulting in higher predictive power.
 Regarding to feature importance, both dataset showed relatively similar results.
 Although the relative order changed sligtly, the same features showed high importance such as "D1", "C13", "TransactionAMT_car1_addr1_mean", "C1", "D15", etc.

 ### 2.2 LGBM